 The face of higher education in the United States is rapidly changing.
 Although the country has long been known for its diversity, these days more and more of the students studying at American colleges and universities are not themselves citizens – at least not yet.

 For international students, the United States is the land of (educational) opportunity, and every year more and more students are taking advantages of the country's unique offerings.
 In fact, more than 600,000 international students studied in the United States in 2010, an increase of 3% from the previous school year and a number which represents fully 4% of all those enrolled in the country’s higher education programs.

 Still, if the facts on the ground are clear, the question remains: why are so many students traveling to the US to further their educations?
 Excellence is the answer.
 With nearly 5,000 universities divided amongst its 50 states, students can be guaranteed a fine education in the field of their choosing.
 More to the point, America is home to some of the best institutes of higher education in the world.
 Home to fully a quarter of the top 200 universities in the world, students who study in the US have the chance to study with the some of the greatest minds in science, technology and business.

-It is business, in fact, that draws the greatest number of students.
+It is business that draws the greatest number of students.
 In fact, business has topped the IIE's report for the past decade, with only engineering a close second.
+Through innovative business courses, high-tech facilities and real-world experiences both locally and abroad, schools such as the University of Arkansas teaches students learn how to use their strengths and skills to make a difference in their business careers and in the world.

 Why study business in the US?